mamonu/splink/docs/comparators.md

 L: 4
 M, N: 5
 R: 6

+Replace all other letters with the number 0.
 ```

 As for an example of similar names having the same Soundex code, consider the names "Smith" and "Smythe".